stefan-zh/listcerts.com/README.md

 ## How to start this project locally

-The front end of this project is built with [create-react-app](https://create-react-app.dev).
-If you have Node installed locally, you can run this app by typing `npm start` in the terminal.
+The front end of this project is built with React and bundled with Webpack.
+If you have [Node](https://nodejs.org/en/) installed locally, you can run this app by first installing all dependencies `npm i` and then starting the project with `npm start` in the terminal.
 You can access [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits, and you will also see any lint errors in the console.